The goal of this program is for you to learn the intellectual concepts and skills that are part of advanced work in computer science.

 This program will explore what computers can do, how we get them to do it, and what they can't do.
-It is designed for advanced computer science students and students with an interest in both mathematics and computer science.
-The program covers a selection of topics in formal computer languages, computability theory, functional programming, algorithms, artificial intelligence, machine learning, or programming language design and implementation.
+It is designed for advanced computer science students and math students with an interest computer science.
+The program covers a selection of topics which could include formal computer languages, computability theory, functional programming, algorithms, database systems, numerical analysis, cloud computing, or programming language design and implementation.

 computer science, mathematics, information technology, education

 All parts of the program cover upper-division material.
 Upper-division credit will be awarded for successful completion of upper-division work.